 Today, the city is thriving.
 The largest city in the north of Ontario, the 2001 amalgamation improved the tax base.
 Municipal efforts to reverse ecological damage proceed with vigor, having already been recognized by the United Nations.
 Community-based programs have re-greened over 3,300 hectares of land, though nearly ten times that much remains.

-How Much is Car Insurance in Sudbury Ontario
+How Much Does Car Insurance Cost in Sudbury

 |Quote Date||Average Auto Insurance Cost in Sudbury*|